 - How much do soda tax rates differ?

 - What are other options for taxing soda?

 - What are the objections to taxing soda?

 - Further reading

-Annual soda tax revenue ranges from roughly $1.5 million in Berkeley to over $75 million in Philadelphia—but this range is almost entirely a function of each city's population.
+Annual soda tax revenue ranges from roughly $1.5 million in Berkeley to around $75 million in Philadelphia—but this range is almost entirely a function of each city's population.
 Soda taxes typically account for about 1 percent of each of these city's general fund revenue.
-The District of Columbia only began levying its tax in October 2019.

 As with state alcohol taxes, distributors or wholesalers remit the per ounce tax when they deliver products to retailers.
 The expectation is that much or all of the tax on soda is then passed on to customers in the form of higher retail prices.
 The District's special sales tax is paid directly by the consumer and remitted by the retailer.

 Each jurisdiction exempts some beverages from its tax, including alcoholic beverages, infant formula, and drinks for medical purposes (not including sports and energy drinks).
 The tax bases in the District of Columbia and Philadelphia are notably larger than the tax bases in the other jurisdictions because they include any beverage with real or artificial sweeteners.
 As such, the District of Columbia and Philadelphia are the only jurisdictions that tax diet sodas.
 In the other six localities, a drink is only taxed if the sweetener adds calories.
 Further, some jurisdictions only tax drinks if the drink surpasses a calorie minimum (e.g., 2 calories per ounce in Berkeley).

 Cook County, Illinois (which includes Chicago), passed a 1 cent per ounce soda tax in November 2016.
 However, that tax was in effect for only a few months before the county board reversed itself and repealed it in October 2017.